glossoverse/kalahim/Kalahim.md

 | 3plf   | reik-ie-shi | reik-a-shi | reik-uo-shi | reik-ily-shi |
 | 3pln   | reik-ie-sah | reik-a-sah | reik-uo-sah | reik-ily-sah |

+Verbs ending in -*u* (/w/) and -*i* (/j/) have -*e* and -*o* for past and future suffixes.
+Verbs ending in -*i* have -*yly* for hypothetical.

 Passive is obtained by adding the suffix *-s* last.

     donegan-ie-go-s   ni-de
     save-PST-1s-PASS  2s-ABL
     'I was saved by you.'

+Present participles are formed with the suffix -*am* which is attached to the verb root and they can be declined according the to consonant declination.

+*Catieni shonamen*

+    catie-ni      shon-am-en
+    person-GEN:SG think-PTCP-GEN:SG
+    'Of the thinking person.'

 #### Copula

 There are two copulas in Kalahim, *aum-* and *ash-*.
-The first is used with the predicative case and refers to a permanent feature of the subject.
-For example, *om-a-go ned-es* 'I am (a) man'. *ash-* is used with temporary states and feelings, like in *om-a-lah cul* 'it is sweet'.
+The first is used with the predicative case and refers to a permanent or substantial feature of the subject.
+For example, *om-a-go ned-es* 'I am (a) man'. *ash-* is used with temporary states and feelings, like in *ash-a-lah cul* 'it is sweet'.

 | aum-     | past     | present  | future   | hypothetical |
 |---------|----------|----------|----------|-----------|